powellgenomicslab/tenk10k_phase1/Scanpy/README.md

 ## Scripts

-* First, we add Cellbender, Demuxafy and cell typing results to each sequencing library's AnnData object, using [this script](), run in parallel using [this runner]()
+* First, we add Cellbender, Demuxafy and cell typing results to each sequencing library's AnnData object, using [this script](add_metadata_per_sample_no_norm.py), run in parallel using [this runner](run_add_metadata.qsub).

 Next, prepare input files for association analysis (which we will transfer to GCP for SAIGE-QTL running):

-* Concatenate all raw objects with meta, add gene info
+* Concatenate all raw objects with meta, add gene info.
+[Script](combine_files_add_gene_info.py).
-* Split by chromosome, cell type -- this files contain most necessary information: gene expression (all genes), individual id and batch information, gene information to determine cis window
+* Split by chromosome, cell type -- this files contain most necessary information: gene expression (all genes), individual id and batch information, gene information to determine cis window.
+[Script](prepare_pheno.py).

 Separately, to build cell type expression covariates:

 * One sequencing library at a time, we perform basic pre-processing and QC.
 [Script](), [runner]().
-* We merge all objects into a single one, then split by covariates, integrate using Harmony, generate (Harmony) principal components, one cell type at a time
+* We merge all objects into a single one, then split by covariates, integrate using Harmony, generate (Harmony) principal components, one cell type at a time.
+[Script](prepare_cell_covs.py).

 Finally, for visualisation purposes,